Faith healers, psychics, celebrities and others sell their holy water, prayers, bracelets, vitamins and other gimmicks to vulnerable people.

 A last note: scientists have for too long been too quiet about quackery and pseudoscience.
 They should be far more outspoken against practices that endanger the lives of innocent people, acting as a united front to campaign against the scourge of quackery.

-Professor George Claassen is the author of a book on quackery in Africa, Quacks, Tricksters and Scamsters: How a nonsense detector can save your life, which will be published later this year.
+Professor George Claassen is the author of a book on quackery in Africa, Quacks, Tricksters and Scamsters: How a nonsense detector can save your life.
 He is director of the Centre for Science and Technology Mass Communication (Censcom), at Stellenbosch University.
-Censcom will present the first conference on the dangers of quackery in November as part of the series Science meets the Media in Stellenbosch.